The Relational Harmony Institute

 Indemnification

-• your violation of this Agreement
+• Your breach or violation of this Agreement.

 Assumption of Risk